loglux/vpnpolicy/README.md

 ```

 ## How to use the script

+### Set variables
 local - IP address or set of addresses (192.168.0.10, 192.168.0.0/24 or just 0.0.0.0 for your entire local network.

 client – a number of a VPN Client you’re using.
 You have five clients, so chose the relevant number.

 You can also put an unique file names and path.

     conf_path = ""

     d_conf = conf_path + "domains.txt"

     s_conf = conf_path + "static.csv"

-You can comment out rules.nvram_commit() if you don’t want to save your rules in the router’s memory and comment out in rules.client_restart(client) to prevent VPN client from restarting.
+You can comment out rules.nvram_commit() if you don’t want to save your rules in the router’s memory

+and comment out in rules.client_restart(client) to prevent VPN client from restarting.

+### Start
 The main library is stored in file vpol.py

 You can create a separate file for each client (client1.py, client2.py etc) if you have more than 1 client set up.